Planned Diffusion: Introduction

 We make the following contributions: \begin{enumerate}[leftmargin=2em, topsep=0pt, itemsep=0pt] \item We introduce \textit{planned diffusion}, a new parallel generation technique that decomposes text generation into a sequential planning stage and a parallel diffusion stage.

-\item We designed the control tag language, model training methodology, and inference algorithm that enable a single model to perform this hybrid generation process.
+\item We design the control tags, training methodology, and inference algorithm that enable a single model to perform this hybrid generation process.

-\item We demonstrate that planned diffusion achieves a state-of-the-art trade-off between speed and quality.
-On AlpacaEval, a suite of 805 instruction-following prompts, planned diffusion achieves Pareto-optimal trade-off between quality and latency; it achieves a 1.27x to 1.81x speedup over autoregressive generation while incurring only a 0.87\% to 5.4\% drop in win rate, respectively.
+\item We demonstrate that planned diffusion achieves a Pareto-optimal trade-off between quality and latency on AlpacaEval, a suite of 805 instruction-following prompts; it achieves a 1.27x to 1.81x speedup over autoregressive generation while incurring only a 0.87\% to 5.4\% drop in win rate, respectively.

+\item We show that planned diffusion's instruction-following quality continues to improve with more finetuning compute, while the autoregressive baseline plateaus.

-\item We present sensitivity analysis which validates that the planning mechanism design of our model is minimal and reliable; we show that simple runtime knobs exist to offer tunable control over the trade-off between generation speed and quality. \end{enumerate}
+\item We present sensitivity analysis validating that the planning mechanism is minimal and reliable, and that simple runtime knobs offer tunable control over the quality--latency trade-off. \end{enumerate}